 - Templates can be overly vague.
 In order to accommodate as many situations as possible, templates often use overly vague language.
 Legally speaking, problems can arise from vague word choice.
 If it’s not extremely clear what each party’s obligations are, it can cause confusion between the parties and, more importantly, the courts might not enforce the contract down the line.
 While the word choice of a document may look comprehensive because the same phrase can be applied to many different situations, vague wording leaves too much room for misinterpretation, misunderstanding, and miscommunication.
 Every term of a contract must be specified to avoid any confusion.

 - Using a template can result in a huge financial loss in the long term.Using a template instead of a bespoke legal document exposes yourself and your business to lawsuits.
 A template can leave you and your business vulnerable to the details unaddressed in the template.
 And, while hiring a legal professional never guarantees perfection, lawyers have insurance to protect you from drafting mistakes, while most businesses likely do not.
 By using bespoke documents from the start, you are saving the hassle, time, and money of having to deal with even more lawyer fees down the line.

 - Copying a template may amount to plagiarism.
 By copying a template from the internet without the owner’s permission—even if you change some parts of it around—you are plagiarizing.
 At that point, not only are you opening yourself up to disputes with your customers because your documents are not specific to your business, but you are opening yourself up to lawsuits from others for copyright infringement.

 Be sure to keep all of the above risks in mind before deciding to use templates for legal documents in your business.
 And if you decide to protect your business and have your documents drafted by a legal professional, you know where to find us!
-Book a free legal session here.
+Book a legal session here.